coffee2code/silent-publish/readme.txt

 == Changelog ==

 = () =
+* New: Add support for new block editor (aka Gutenberg)
 * New: Add `is_silent_publish_on_by_default()` to determine if silent publish should be enabled for posts by default
 * New: Add `register_meta()` and properly register the existence of the post meta field
 * New: Add CHANGELOG.md and move all but most recent changelog entries into it